 Tribulus Terrestris (gokhshura in Sanskrit) has been used medicinally for centuries, in both Ayurveda13 and traditional Chinese medicine, to support sexual function.
 More modern studies have also observed the effects of this small plant; however, the evidence is inconclusive so far, and more research is necessary to confirm its sex-enhancing properties.

 Tribulus Terrestris, frequently mixed with other ingredients, is commonly found as a supplement throughout health food stores and online marketplaces.
 Still, it would be best to consult with your health care provider before supplementing with this herb.

 This mighty Ayurvedic plant "has been used for centuries in traditional Indian medicine as an overall health-improving and mood-enhancing herb," says Naidoo.
 "Due to its anti-inflammatory properties, Ayurvedic practitioners also use ashwagandha to improve erectile dysfunction and sexual desire in both women and men."

-In more modern research, ashwagandha has been linked to supporting mood and stress levels.
-What's more, one study of 50 participants found that ashwagandha root extract supplements may improve sexual function in healthy women.
+In more modern research, ashwagandha has been linked to supporting mood14 and stress levels15.
+What's more, one study of 50 participants found that ashwagandha root extract supplements may improve sexual function in healthy women16.

 Potential side effects.